unchainedshop/unchained/readme.md

 meteor npm run dev
 ```

 1. Navigate to http://localhost:4000/ to view the controlpanel.
-You can login with: user: admin@localhost / password: password
+You can login with: user: admin@unchained.local / password: password

 2. Navigate to http://localhost:4010/graphql to view the GraphQL Playground